-SDN application servers, in which they could be formed as a distributed manner.
-These SDN controllers communicate with SDN-based IoT gateways via southbound protocols (e.g., OpenFlow, NetConf); meanwhile, northbound APIs are used for data exchange with application servers and the cloud computing level.
+The fog computing level is also placed at the distribution network layer.
+It mainly consists of SDN controllers and SDN application servers, in which they could be formed as a distributed manner.
+These SDN controllers communicate with SDN-based IoT gateways via southbound protocols (e.g., OpenFlow and NetConf); meanwhile, northbound APIs are used for data exchange with application servers and the cloud computing level.
 Hence, the fog computing can provide not only enough computational resources but also low latency and compute-intensive applications [12], [19], which makes it become a great place to deploy IoT security applications.